Skip to main content

 Technical Analysis

 CVE-2025-7912 is a critical buffer overflow vulnerability identified in the TOTOLINK T6 router, specifically version 4.1.5cu.748_B20211015.
 The flaw exists in the MQTT Service component, within the function recvSlaveUpgstatus.
 This function improperly handles the argument 's', allowing an attacker to manipulate it in a way that causes a buffer overflow.
 Buffer overflow vulnerabilities can lead to arbitrary code execution, denial of service, or system crashes.
-The vulnerability is remotely exploitable without requiring user interaction or prior authentication, increasing its risk profile.
-The CVSS 4.0 base score of 8.7 reflects high severity, with network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (VC:H/VI:H/VA:H).
-Although no public exploits are currently known to be in the wild, the exploit code has been disclosed publicly, which raises the likelihood of exploitation attempts.
-The absence of available patches at the time of publication increases the urgency for mitigation.
-The MQTT service is commonly used for lightweight messaging in IoT and network devices, so exploitation could allow attackers to gain control over the device or disrupt network communications.
-Given the critical nature of the vulnerability and the widespread use of TOTOLINK routers in various environments, this represents a significant security risk.
+The vulnerability is remotely exploitable without requiring user interaction or prior authentication, increasing the risk of widespread exploitation.
+The CVSS 4.0 base score is 8.7, reflecting high severity due to the network attack vector, low attack complexity, no privileges or user interaction needed, and high impact on confidentiality, integrity, and availability.
+Although no public exploits are currently known to be in the wild, the disclosure of the vulnerability and its exploit details means attackers could develop and deploy exploits rapidly.
+The MQTT Service is commonly used for lightweight messaging in IoT and network devices, making this vulnerability particularly dangerous as it could be leveraged to compromise the router’s firmware or network traffic.
+The lack of available patches at the time of disclosure further elevates the risk for affected users.

 Potential Impact